 Wi-Fi and IPv6

-CTS tests require a Wi-Fi network that supports IPv6, has an internet connection, and can treat the DUT as an isolated client.
-An isolated client refers to a configuration where the DUT doesn't have visibility to the broadcast/multinetwork messages on that subnetwork.
-This occurs with a Wi-Fi AP configuration or by running the DUT on an isolated subnetwork without other devices being connected.
+CTS tests require a Wi-Fi network that supports IPv4 and IPv6, has an internet connection with working DNS for IPv4 and IPv6, supports IP multicast, and can treat the DUT as an isolated client.
+An isolated client is a configuration where the DUT doesn't have visibility to the broadcast/multinetwork messages on that subnetwork.
+This occurs with a Wi-Fi access point (AP) configuration or by running the DUT on an isolated subnetwork without other devices being connected.

 Android includes the Wi-Fi RTT API for a Wi-Fi round trip time (RTT) capability.
 This allows devices to measure their distance to access points with an accuracy of 1 to 2 meters, significantly increasing indoor location accuracy.
 Two recommended devices supporting Wi-Fi RTT are Google Wifi and Compulab's fitlet2 access point (set to 40 MHz bandwidth at 5 GHz).

 The access points should be powered up, but don't require a network connection.
 Access points don't need to be next to the testing device but are recommended to be within 40 feet of the DUT.
 One access point is typically sufficient.